adithya-r-prabhu/vsdRiscvSoc/week1/week1.md

 riscv32-unknown-elf-gdb --version
 ```

-- **What should happen?**
+**Expectation:**
 Each command should print version info, not a “command not found” error.
+If you see the expected toolchain version and copyright lines,
+**your RISC-V toolchain is ready!**

 ---